 Answers, Tips, and Forms for New York Litigators

 New York Civil Practice Before Trial delivers quick and reliable answers with its unique outline format, tight writing, superb scholarship, and extensive citations.
 Its practice-tested forms and pattern paragraphs speed drafting.
-And the accompanying full-text CD-ROM provides a second and portable reference at no extra charge.

 You will find detailed coverage of:

 - Motion practice